 Indigo batch.
 Bagru, India 2018 Travel Diaries

 Mordants can be added through block printing, silk screening, or resist techniques.
 Some mordants can also be used to create the colors themselves.
-For example, we use myrobalan as a mordant and a dye.
+For example, we use myrobalan as a tanning mordant and a dye.
 Myrobalan comes from the ground nuts of the Terminalia chebula tree, which grows throughout Southeast Asia.
-When applied to our recycled cotton fabric, myrobalan lends a lovely, light buttery yellow.
-It can also be applied as a tannic mordant before the fabric is then dyed with an additional natural dye.
+When applied to our cotton fabric, myrobalan lends a lovely, light buttery yellow.
+It can also be applied as a tanning to fix the color before the fabric is dyed with an additional natural dye.
 Myrobalan also happens to be the perfect mordant to prepare for a single indigo dip, resulting in a vibrant teal color.

-Color testing for teal, indigo, yellow, and black at Wabi Sabi Studio.
+Color testing for teal, indigo, yellow with Pomenagrade skin and black at Wabi Sabi Studio.
 2020 Travel Diaries

 Some mordants like chrome, copper, and tin are sourced from heavy metals.
 While these can provide beautiful color palettes, they are a health hazard and produce toxic waste that requires special disposal.
 We do not use any of these heavy mordants in our designs.

-Alum, iron, and botanical tannins are much safer mordants to use and can be responsibly disposed of at the workshop.
+Alum, iron, and botanical tannins are much safer mordants to use and can be reuse and responsibly disposed of at the workshop when they are exhausted.
 These are commonly used by natural dyers and have the potential to produce a rainbow of beautiful colors when used by the hands of a master.

 Shivraj Ji.
 Wabi Sabi Studio.
 Bagru, India 2020 Travel Diaries

-The Blinded By Color Project firmly believes that natural dyes are a sustainable and economically viable option for textile design.
+Natural dyes are a healthier more sustainable option for textile design.
 However, these processes must remain local and connected to the farmers or artisans.
 Some natural dyes are harvested from fragile environments, meaning that scaling up to big, industrial quantities of dye material would require harmful extraction from natural places.